Spectral Ranking Inferences based on General Multiway Comparisons: Numerical Studies

 Consider a scenario where the total number of items to be compared is $n = 50$ with the true preference scores $\theta^*=(\theta_1,\theta_2, \ldots, \theta_n)$ evenly distributed on $[-2, 2]$.
 The total number of comparisons is represented by $|\mathcal{D}|$, whose specific value will be defined case by case.
 Our comparison process employs a heterogeneous comparison graph.
 For the first $\frac{1}{5}|\mathcal{D}|$ comparisons, the size of each comparison set is $\{2, 3, 4, 5\}$ with equal probability of $\frac{1}{4}$, and the comparison set is sampled homogeneously among the top $20\%$ of the $n$ items.
 For the second $\frac{1}{5}|\mathcal{D}|$ comparisons, the comparisons are conducted among the top $50\%$ of the $n$ items, also utilizing the aforementioned same hypergraph sampling method.
 For the remaining $\frac{3}{5}|\mathcal{D}|$ entries, we also use the same hypergraph sampling method as before but comparisons are made among all $n$ items.

 The above process generates heterogeneity in item hypergraph degrees and the size of the hypergraph edge.
 Note that in real applications, the comparison graph may be even endogenously generated, that is, the selection of comparison sets also depends on $\theta^*$: For example, items of higher rank tend to have a higher frequency of being compared.
-The empirical validation of our theories on consistency, asymptotic normality and Gaussian bootstrap can be found in the appendix.
+Given our comparison graph generation process detailed above, it is easy to see that $n^\dagger \asymp\frac{|\mathcal{D}|}{n}$.
+Based on this, we select the size of the dataset, $|\mathcal{D}|$, in such a manner that $\sqrt{\frac{\log n}{n^{\dagger}}}$ is evenly spaced on a grid ranging from $0.05$ to $0.20$.

+\textbf{Consistency and Statistical Rates.} We employ the spectral estimator $\tilde{\theta}$ outlined in Section \ref{sec:mle_con}, where we set $f(A_l) = |A_l|$ or $ \sum_{i\in A_l}e^{\theta_i^*}$ (oracle weight).
+The statistical rates obtained are depicted in Figure \ref{fig:consistency}, which shows the statistical errors are proportional to their theoretical rates linearly.
+This simulation lends support to the result on rate of convergence in Theorem \ref{thm_consist_normality}.

+\textbf{Asymptotic Normality.} We now proceed to validate the asymptotic distribution of the entries $\tilde\theta_8$, $\tilde\theta_{20}$, and $\tilde\theta_{30}$, which are representative subjects from 3 subgroups of the $n$ items.
+From Figure \ref{fig:asym}, we observe that the empirical distribution of $\tilde\theta_8$, $\tilde\theta_{20}$, and $\tilde\theta_{30}$ are well approximated by the standard Gaussian distribution.
+This is consistent with the theoretical result on asymptotic distributions in Theorem \ref{thm_consist_normality}.